 Welcome to Astronomy For Beginners!
-As I was getting into astronomy I found it difficult trawling through all the virtually infinite amount of information on the internet, so I’ve tried to bring together what I’ve managed to learn here.
+As we were getting into astronomy we found it difficult trawling through all the virtually infinite amount of information on the internet, so we’ve tried to bring together what we’ve managed to learn here.
 Information about what sort of equipment to buy, what to look for in a telescope, and where to point the thing once you’ve got it!
 Theres also other useful stuff about astronomy in general, and some handy links to other useful pages.
-If you’re interested in astrophotography you can have a look at the pictures I’ve taken, upload your own, and learn how to do it in the astrophotography section.
+If you’re interested in astrophotography you can have a look at the pictures we’ve taken, upload your own, and learn how to do it in the astrophotography section.
 Have a look at the brand new telescope reviews section- if you’ve got a telescope, tell everyone what you think about it by submitting a review or read our useful buying guides!

 Free Astrophotography CourseAstronomy for Beginners invites you to Join Skillshare and redeem a premium account FREE for 2 months.

 Gain a new perspective on your universe that most people will never experience firsthand.
 This class will teach you all the tools necessary to photograph beautiful nighttime landscapes under the Milky Way.

 The Sun, the star that is the centre of our Solar System and the most important source of energy for life here on Earth.
 Made of hot plasma is always evolving, from Solar flares to Solar storms you can follow its latest activity here.

 The Moon Phases

 The Moon is an astronomical body that orbits planet Earth.
 It’s the fifth largest satellite on our solar system.
 The phases of the moon are always varying between the direction of sunlight and the view from Earth.
 You can check the current moon phases by calendar here.